 My advice to handle the busy and tiring lifestyle of a parent is to prepare foods in advance, store them in the fridge to have on hand, and freeze when you can.

-Examples of this will be chopped vegetables in the fridge to grab and eat or cook with when need; bake wholesome muffins , healthy biscuits, slices and mini pies/quiches that can be stored in containers or frozen and eaten anywhere, anytime.
+- Be prepared with chopped vegetables in the fridge to grab and eat or cook with when need; bake wholesome muffins , healthy biscuits, slices and mini pies/quiches that can be stored in containers or frozen and eaten anywhere, anytime.

-Boil eggs and have them in the fridge as a great nutritious and energy-giving snack; Juice fruits and vegetables and store them in fridge to have as healthy energy drinks.
+- Boil eggs and have them in the fridge as a great nutritious and energy-giving snack; Juice fruits and vegetables and store them in fridge to have as healthy energy drinks.